19 Things You Should Never Say to Kids

-Try this instead: To curb this, Dr. Katharine Kersey, professor of early childhood education at Old Dominion University in Norfolk, Virginia, suggests praising the older sibling and noting how important he is in his sibling's life: "Your brother looks up to you; you're such a good role model!"
+Try this instead: To curb this, Dr. Katharine Kersey, professor of early childhood education, suggests praising the older sibling and noting how important he or she is in their sibling's life: "Your brother looks up to you; you're such a good role model!"

 4. “Wait until your father/mother gets home”